 Suggestion: Watch the 10 minutes video tutorial before reading this article

-But stricter regulations apply to this product, it’s important that you confirm that you comply with the local regulations, before you start exporting.
+With that said, comparably strict regulations apply for baby formula and it’s important that you confirm the local regulations, before you start exporting.

 As mentioned in previous articles, Chinese people often choose to buy foreign food products as they don’t trust the quality of local brands.
 Baby formula is not an exception.

 I completely understand them as a number of scandals have evolved over the years, the most infamous one is the melamine scandal that occurred in 2008.